Should I Become a Butcher?

 While a high school diploma is the minimum requirement to become a butcher, individuals may want to consider pursuing a certificate related to meat processing or meat science.
 Students have an opportunity to take courses in meat evaluation, meat animal processing, meat selection and meat industry technology.
 This is an opportunity for students to learn about slaughtering techniques, inspection, breeding, nutrition, hormones and cutting.

-- Participate in an internship.
 While pursuing a certificate, an internship can provide you with an opportunity to work and learn under a professional butcher.
-This supervised experience could take place at a local grocery store or butchery shop and prepares you for professional work.
+This supervised experience could take place at a local grocery store or butcher shop and prepares you for professional work.

 Step 2: Gain Employment as a Meat Cutter